rasteric/z3s5-lisp/docs/reference/reference.md

 Usage: `(new-struct name li)`

 Defines a new structure `name` with the properties in the a-list `li`.
-Structs are more leightweight than classes, but do not allow for inheritance.
+Structs are more leightweight than classes and do not allow for inheritance.
 Instances of structs ("records") are arrays.

 See also: [`defstruct`](#link646566737472756374).	 [→index](#idx)